hubernikus/fast_obstacle_avoidance/README.md

 Various Tools
 https://github.com/hubernikus/various_tools.git

-Make sure you have these installed, otherwise this can be done by:
+Make sure you have these installed, otherwise, this can be done by:

 ``` sh
 mkdir src && cd src